davidmoten/grumpy/README.md

 <img src="https://raw.githubusercontent.com/davidmoten/grumpy/master/src/docs/demo4.png"/>

+The bands correspond to the following twilight categories:

+* Civil (the lightest)
+* Nautical
+* Astronomical
+* Night (the darkest)

-It is visible in the demo.
+The layer is visible in the demo.

 Why Grumpy?
 ---------------